Raiden-16F7/React-Native-App-Update-Alert/README.md

-## `React Native App Update Alert` Function
+## 📲 `React Native App Update Alert` Function

-### Description
+### 🌟 Description

-This function checks for updates of the mobile app based on the local version of the app and compares it with the latest version available on the respective app stores (iOS and Android).
-It prompts users with appropriate alerts for major and minor updates, and handles app store redirection for updates.
+This function meticulously monitors updates for your mobile app by comparing the local version with the latest versions available on iOS and Android app stores.
+It intuitively alerts users to both major and minor updates, seamlessly guiding them through app store redirections for updates.

 ### Props